opendatasoft/slate/source/includes/_dataset_actions.md

 }
 ```

-Remove the dataset from the serach API.
+Remove the dataset from the search API.
 Unpublishing a dataset does not delete the dataset.

 ### Parameters